Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-2.md

+---
+layout: section
+---

 # The Theoretical Foundations

-Establishing the core principles and theories that underpin modern technology, building upon the visionaries' ideas from Act 1.
+Establishing the core principles and theories that underpin modern technology, building upon the visionaries' ideas

 ---
 layout: iframe